Compiled By Frank Partsch of Warren VT

 Shelter after 1.8 miles.
 The rocky summit is above timberline

 offering panoramic views.
-This is a well travelled trail and
+This is a well travelled trail and a

-One hour roundtrip, elevation gain 500', distance 1.5 miles.
+One Hour roundtrip, elevation gain 500', distance 1.5miles.
 A

 favorite easy hike to a dramatic spot.
 Great views to the west